 Few would have wagered that the backing group would outdo the lead singer.
 Remarkably, however, the re-launched Tremeloes went on to eclipse not only Poole but the original hit-making group.

-At the time of their reconvening in 1966, the line-up comprised Rick West, Alan Blakely, Dave Munden and Alan Howard.
+At the time of their reconvening in 1966, the line-up comprised Rick West, Alan Blakley, Dave Munden and Alan Howard.

 In order to keep up with the times, the group abandoned their stage suits in favour of Carnaby Street garb and fashionably longer hair.
 Their second-generation debut was a song called Blessed, which was not a hit.